 The most prevalent type of cerebral palsy is spastic CP.
 About 81% of all cerebral palsy cases are classified as Spastic CP.
 Spastic CP is characterized by disability muscle stiffness in a particular part of the child’s body.

 - Quadriplegia: This is the most debilitating form of Spastic CP.
 With Spastic Quadriplegia CP the entire body – including all 4 limbs and the face – are disabled by muscle stiffness.
-Individuals with this type of Spastic CP are typically unable to walk at all and usually suffer from other problems including mental delays, seizures, vision, hearing and speech issues.
+Individuals with this type of Spastic CP typically cannot walk at all and usually suffer from other problems including mental delays, seizures, vision, hearing, and speech issues.

-Dyskinetic CP involves muscles have the problem of being overly stiff or the opposite: too loose.
+Dyskinetic CP involves muscles that are either overly stiff or the opposite: too loose.
 The involuntary muscle movements can be slow or very rapid.
 The arms and legs are both usually affected.
-In some instances, the face and mouth are plagued making it very difficult for the person to talk and/or swallow.
+In some instances, the face and mouth are plagued.
+This makes it very difficult for the person to speak and/or swallow.

 The characteristic feature of Ataxic CP is lack of body coordination and balance.
 People with this type of CP are often wobbly and unsteady when walking.
 They have difficulty moving quickly or engaging in fine motor skills such as writing.

 Some cases of cerebral palsy involve a mix of 2 or more of the CP types described above.
 Spastic-Dyskinetic is the most frequent type of Mixed CP.
-Mixed CP varies in severity also.
+Mixed CP also varies in severity.

 Signs and Symptoms of Cerebral Palsy